River North Art District

-Hop aboard the free bus that loops this district to take in Denver’s largest art walk, boasting more than 60 artist studios, galleries, shops, bars and restaurants.
-Start your night on the west end of the district at The Bolt Factory, which includes artist galleries, a robotics company and Evan Anderman’s aerial photos of Colorado’s eastern plains.
-Take the shuttle around the loop to walk five blocks of clustered studios and galleries, including the Access Gallery, a non-profit featuring artists with disabilities; and Artists on Santa Fe Gallery, with its brightly painted façade.
+Hop aboard the free bus that loops this district to take in Denver’s largest art walk, boasting more than 100 artist studios, galleries, shops, bars and restaurants.
+Start your night on the west end of the district at Brewery Bar II, where anything on the menu that comes with a side of their famous pork green chili is worth ordering.
+Walk across to street to take the shuttle around the loop to wander five blocks of clustered studios and galleries, including the Access Gallery, a non-profit featuring artists with disabilities; and Artists on Santa Fe Gallery, with its brightly painted façade.
 Book lovers won’t want to miss Abecedarian Gallery and its focus on book arts and printmaking, while Francophiles will find Alliance Francaise Gallery on Sixth and Galapago well worth the short detour.

 Best Art Walk For: Hitting as many galleries as possible in one night.

 First Friday: 6–10pm

 Denver’s oldest art walk, on Tennyson Street, hails from the historic Berkeley neighborhood and is a decidedly family affair with street performers and food vendors on every corner.
 Nature lovers will marvel at ultra-magnified digital photos of leaves, flowers, fruits and stones at the Kirk Norlin Studio, or get your pop culture fix from Ryan Rice’s color-saturated paintings inspired by film and advertising at R2 Studio and Gallery.
 If you’re feeling crafty, head to evb•studio, where clay artist Marie E.v.B.
 Gibbons offers hands-on “minishops” on First Fridays; visitors can make their piece for just $10.